Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Results

 Figure \ref{fig:vdfshifted} (b) shows the simulated VDFs after shifting in the $\sigma_{*}$ direction, horizontally.
-To determine the amount of shift, we calculate the mean velocity-dispersion offset between the observed and simulated $M_{*} - \sigma_{*}$ relations (see Figure \ref{fig:sigmacom}) for more than 30 galaxies within $11 < \log (M_{*} / \Mdot) < 12$.
-We apply this mean offset when shifting the VDFs to preserve their overall shapes.
+To determine the amount of shift, we calculate the mean velocity dispersion offset between the observed and simulated $M_{*} - \sigma_{*}$ relations (see Figure \ref{fig:sigmacom}) for more than 30 galaxies within $11 < \log (M_{*} / \Mdot) < 12$.
+We applied this mean offset when shifting the VDFs to preserve their overall shapes.
 Interestingly, the shapes of the simulated VDFs from the normal and enhanced AGN feedback are consistent with the shape of the observed VDF.
 In particular, the slope of the simulated VDFs at $\log \sigma_{*} > 2.4$ is consistent with the observed VDF.
-On the contrary, the VDFs derived from weak or no AGN feedback show a much flatter slope at a high velocity dispersion end.
+On the contrary, the VDFs derived from weak or no AGN feedback show a much flatter slope at a high-velocity dispersion end.